 - Offers Your Money, Your Goals training via the Consumer Financial Protection Bureau to engage case managers and other front-line staff to educate their clients about money and appropriate spending and budgeting

 - Provided grant funding-- matched by Passaic County Department of Human Services-- to NJ 2-1-1 for the provision of 24h/7day information and referral services for almost 4,000 callers.

 The Financial Empowerment Zone (FEZ)

 United Way of Passaic County's Financial Empowerment Zone (FEZ) helps individuals and families attain and preserve assets, become more financially stable, and achieve long-term economic independence.

 Stagnant incomes, increases in the cost of living and high levels of unemployment have increase the financial instability of thousands of residents in Passaic County.
 With 83,000 people living below the Federal poverty level, Passaic County, ranks first in New Jersey in both numbers and percentages (17.2%) of households living in poverty.
 Over a quarter of all children in our county live below the poverty threshold.

 An additional 30% do not earn enough to be considered self-sufficient - in all, almost half of Passaic County households are struggling.
 New Jersey and Federal budget cuts have decreased funding for health and human service programs that have traditionally provided a safety net for our Passaic County neighbors in these hard times.

-As part of United Way of Morris County's mission to advance the common good of our communities, they created a task force to better understand the families and individuals living and working in Morris County who are struggling to make ends meet.
+As part of United Way of Morris County's mission to advance the common good of our communities, a task force was created to better understand the families and individuals living and working in Morris County who are struggling to make ends meet.
 This population was brought to life as ALICE – Asset Limited, Income Constrained, Employed.
 United Way's volunteer task force gathered data about ALICE so that we can explore the challenges preventing this population from attaining financial independence.